Are you thinking of using the HiSmile teeth whitening kit but want to read some HiSmile reviews first?

 - Breath spray

-They also offer a subscription service, whereby you can have the gel refills, toothpaste or whitening pen automatically shipped to you every one, two or three months.
-There's a 15% saving on the regular price, and you can cancel any time.
+They also offer a subscription service, whereby you can have the gel refills, HiSmile toothpaste, or whitening pen automatically shipped to you every one, two or three months.
+There's a 15% saving on the regular HiSmile price, and you can cancel any time.
 This could be useful if you want to top up your whitening results regularly without having to remember to order the products.

-The following HiSmile review from a dentist shows what the kit contains and exactly how it works.
-The video is from February 2019 but note that the ingredients have changed since then.
+The following HiSmile review from a dentist shows what the kit contains and how to use HiSmile.
+The video is from February 2019 but note that the ingredients have changed since then, although the HiSmile directions haven't.

 Ingredients ★★★★☆ (4/5 stars)